The city is located on the northern part of the island, but we did get to see other parts.

 My parents eagerly awaiting the feast.

 I had not yet developed a taste for Chinese food so I didn't have a proper appreciation for it.
-The restaurant is reputed to have been very good.
-It still exists under different ownership.
+The food is reputed to have been authentic and very good.

 Hard to believe that my parents were younger then than I am now.
 I thought at the time that they were ancient!